Panagis1980/SAP-BO-4.2-Web-API-client/README.md

 The FHSQL is exported in an SSIS importable form so the user can import it in SQL server and through queries on the FHSQL.
 Column delimiter is ```*****************{LF} ``` and Row delimiter is ```#################{LF}```
-Wathc to make the FHSQL column to be Text and not VARCHAR as it can be realyyyyyyyy Loooong!!!!
+Watch to make the FHSQL column to be Text and not VARCHAR as it can be realyyyyyyyy Loooong!!!!

 The base of the export is always a folder.
 All Webi documents below this folder will be exported along with their information and dataprovider type type like :
 * Universe (unv & unx)